How to Circumvent the Great Firewall in China

 If the user is just interested in circumvention, they can use a VPN.

-Sometimes some of these tools will work in some regions or circumstances and not in others, and some of them may be blocked at the ISP level, so the best strategy is to set up several VPNs before the client travels to China, so that they have more than one option in case one doesn’t work.
+Sometimes some of these tools will work in some regions or circumstances and not in others, and some of them may be blocked at the ISP level.
+The best strategy is to set up several VPNs before the client travels to China so that they have more than one option in case one doesn’t work.